 Pay a one-time fee of $150 USD; and,

 Use the credential as “CLP Emeritus” only (Note: use of the “CLP” credential is not permitted).

 Once granted, individuals must notify CLP, Inc. if they re-enter full time employment in the licensing field, and therefore no longer meet the Emeritus Status requirements.
 To reinstate the CLP credential, individuals are required to re-apply, pay for, and pass the CLP examination.
-Individuals who are granted the status are not required to earn continuing education (CE) credits.
+Individuals who are granted the status are not required to earn continuing professional development credits.

 A listing of individuals who hold the CLP Emeritus status is available on the CLP web site.
 Note: those holding the CLP Emeritus designation will not be listed in the online registry of current CLP certificants.